Whimsy Stick

 The Predatory Motor Pattern, Explained.

 The hardwired neurological sequence every dog inherited from wolves: stalk, chase, capture, win.
-The single most important concept in understanding why your dog behaves the way it does.
+In fact, this is the single most important concept in understanding why your dog behaves the way it does.

 The Direct Answer

 What is the predatory motor pattern?
-The genetically fixed behavioral sequence all canids use to locate and acquire prey.
-The full wolf sequence is orient, eye-stalk, chase, grab-bite, kill-bite, dissect, consume.
+The genetically fixed sequence all canids use to acquire prey.
+Full wolf sequence: orient, eye-stalk, chase, grab-bite, kill-bite, dissect, consume.
 In pet dogs, the four phases that matter behaviorally are stalk, chase, capture, win.
-Completing the sequence triggers neurological satisfaction.
-Failing to complete it is what most behavioral problems are made of.
+Generally, closing the sequence triggers neurological satisfaction.
+Failing to close it is what most behavior problems are made of.

 7